 11. Sling TV

-Sling TV is another paid Live TV service that mainly caters to people who’re looking for an economical option to supplement their pre-existing VOD subscriptions.
+Sling TV is another paid Live TV streaming website that mainly caters to people who’re looking for an economical option to supplement their pre-existing VOD subscriptions.
 Owned by DISH Network, Sling TV offers two chief packages – Sling Orange and Sling Blue.
 Sling Orange is priced at $20/month and includes about 25 basic channels like ESPN, ESPN2, ESPN3, TNT, HGTV, TBS, Food Network, Cartoon Network, Travel Channel, A&E, AMC, CNN, Viceland, ABC Family, History Channel, Bloomberg, and Disney channel.

 Sling Blue costs $25/month and includes about 45 channels– Sling Orange channels, plus NBC Regional Sports, FOX Regional Sports, USA, FX, SYFY, FXX, Nat Geo Wild, National Geographic, Bravo, and Nick Jr. You can either pick one of these plans or combine the two for $45/month.
 Sling TV also offers a 1-week trial, extras, and add-on channels to be able to customize your package as per your interest and usage.

 Some live TV streaming sites are free while a few are subscription-based.
 We’d recommend you to pick one based on your requirements and region.
 If you are looking to cut the cord completely, it is better to opt for an all-encompassing service such as Hulu or USTV Now and get the premium channels as well.